jrosen48/utk-homepage/content/post/2019-11-29-taking-a-break-from-social-media-take-n.md

 family, but I found other ways to communciate (I actually had two phone calls!).

 Social media is immensely powerful.
 I met (all but one of) the co-authors of the data science-related book I am writing through Twitter.
-I entered by graduate program at Michigan State through a (now) mentor I was introduced to on Twitter.
+A Facebook-based group (which I learned about through a local bike shop) for mountain biking around Lansing was the source of some of my favorite memories during my last year in Michigan.
 These are just a few examples.

 Some, I know, are better about moderating their use, but I'm not.
-I don't have anything profound to say; I just can't seem to use social media moderately.
+I don't have anything profound to say; I seem to be unable to use social media moderately.
 So, I'm going to take a longer break from social media.
 I know there are folks who I will want to stay in touch with; I'll be sure to stay in touch (but reach out via text, or email, carrier pigeon, or some other messaging service or means).